Episcopal Summer Palace, Bratislava

-The Episcopal Summer Palace (Letný arcibiskupský palác, érseki nyári palota) is the former residence of the Archbishop of Esztergom.
+The Episcopal Summer Palace (Letný arcibiskupský palác, érseki nyári palota) is the former summer residence of the Archbishop of Esztergom.
+Their main residence in Pressburg (the old name of Bratislava) was the Primate's Palace (the current city hall).
+Pressburg was then the capital of the Kingdom of Hungary and the seat of the Archdiocese.

-The palace was originally in the 17th century a Renaissance summer seat for the archbishops of Esztergom (since Esztergom had been occupied by the Ottoman Empire in 1543, the archbishops were based in Trnava).
+The palace was originally in the 17th century a Renaissance summer seat for the archbishops of Esztergom (since Esztergom had been occupied by the Ottoman Empire in 1543, the archbishops were based in Trnava and Pressburg).
 The baroque sculptor Georg Rafael Donner had a studio in the palace garden for almost 10 years.
 The palace now houses the government of Slovakia.

 History

 When the Turks started invading Europe, Hungarian nobility started fleeing into the northern parts of Hungary (present-day Slovakia).
 After the Turks captured Buda in 1541, Pozsony (Pressburg or Preßburg) (since 1918 Bratislava) became the capital city of Hungary.
 After the city of Esztergom was captured, the seat of the Esztergom archbishop (highest ranking Hungarian church official at that time) had to be moved.
 At first, he lived in the building of his predecessors at the place of today's Primate's Palace in the city center.
 The old gothic residence, however, despite its many reconstructions failed to provide the comfort the archbishop was accustomed to.
 In spite of Hungary being decimated by the Turks, the nobility started to emulate the foreign custom of building summer palaces in the countryside.

 The land for the Summer Archbishop's Palace, just behind the second ring of city defences, was at that time considered to be countryside.
 It was acquired at the beginning of the 17th century by archbishop Ferenc Forgách (who was archbishop from 1607 to 1615) and a garden was established there.
 The archbishop's summer residence was built probably in 1614.

 Archbishop György Lippay (who was archbishop from 1642 to 1666) had the garden converted into a renaissance garden by filling it with exotic plants and trees, fountains that used water taken from the mountain springs, artificial caves and a big water pool where horses used to bathe.
 The garden's masterpiece was a garden pavillon with walls encased in mosaic and streams of water flowing through a musical instrument similar to an organ.
 Neither the garden or the pavillon survived this period of time.
 Lippay also had a new residence built sometime during his tenure as archbishop.

 Archbishop Imre Esterházy (who was archbishop from 1725 to 1751) had the garden reconfigured in a baroque style.
 It was under archbishop Ferenc Barkóczy (who was archbishop from 1761 to 1776) that the current version of the palace was built.
 Between 1761 and 1765, Barkóczy had Austrian architect F. A. Hillebrandt convert the old Lippay building into a large baroque palace.
 Also, Rococo style decorations, a Rococo fence and a yard of honour were added.